liuggio/liuggio.github.com/_posts/2014-05-8-behaviour-driven-development-with-behat-on-the-application-layer-ddd-in-php.md

 The models could also contain their validators.
 We gave importance to Value objects, we have created only the methods that we needed, we have avoided writing getters and setters of our Entities.

-We have also protected the entities putting needs directly in the constructor.
+We have also protected the entities putting the needs directly in the constructor.

 **Is it time to talk about implementation?** Not now.